Team Meetings and Communication for Law Firms

 Meetings serve to ?distribute information or discuss problems and create solutions.
 Let’s explore how this could look for your law firm team.
 Then, decide whether the topics warrant a traditional meeting or a written update, who should be involved, and how often.

 If you decide to conduct a traditional meeting, make it effective.
 To ensure your team meetings are productive, follow these best practices:

 Your law firm team must have an effective way to communicate outside of regular meetings.
 To serve your clients, you must have a way to talk about your cases.
 Often, projects to improve the business involve more than one person.
 Email is the default for many firms.
-The problem with email is that it is often ineffective and scattershot.
+But, the problem with email is that it is often ineffective and scattershot.
 It also leads to tons of distractions throughout the day.

 Luckily, many firms embrace all the functions of Microsoft Teams, including the chat feature that mirrors a tool like Slack.
-Being able to group communication by topic and thread specific conversations is often more effective than email.
+Being able to group communication by topic and thread-specific conversations is often more effective than email.

-We often hear lawyers worry that somehow team members will perceive your communications with them as micromanaging.
+We often hear lawyers worry that somehow team members will perceive communications with them as micromanaging.
 Don’t allow this fear to keep you from good communication.
 Micromanaging is when you take over the roles and responsibilities you assign to your team.
 Communication conveys needed information to understand the status of the team member’s work and if and where they could use help.